PolymerLabs/arcs/README.md

 - Re-import the project by hitting the Bazel logo in the upper right hand corner.

 #### Android SDK not installed

-follow the prompts and then restart your IDE.
+Follow the prompts and then restart your IDE.

 #### `arcs/.aswb` or `arcs/.ijwb` already exists

 - You may have already imported the project into your preferred IDE.
 Please try reopening it.
 - Optional: Delete the hidden folder and repeat the appropriate steps above.